Taekhyang/kiwoom-condition-trader/README.md

 **Project Description**

-*This is a project that uses the Kiwoom API to implement automatic stock trading.*
+*This is a project that uses the Kiwoom(Stock brokage firm) API to implement automatic stock trading.*

 *It is a program that catches the conditions registered in Kiwoom HTS conditional formula in real time, buys stocks that meet the conditions, and automatically sells them when the upper/lower profit or loss rate set by the user is exceeded.*